bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           new digital channels, suppliers and distributors.
 It often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
-Above provides a no code, serverless workspace ingest mix and serve key data from your back office systems.
+Above provides a no code, serverless workspace to ingest, mix and serve key data from your back office systems.
 With it, you can:

-          *   Build intelligent business processes and your own user interfaces—for unlimited internal and external users
+          *   Build intelligent business processes with your own user interfaces—for unlimited internal and external users

-          *   Share data across your organization and enforce a data-centric strategy as your business grows
+          *   Share live data across your operations via browser or API with any business team or partner

           *   Derive new insights from mixed real-time data and execute your